davidmfinol/davidmfinol.github.io/gameci-4_mac.md

 This job only runs when triggered by either a GitHub Release or a workflow dispatch with `release StandaloneOSX` as the input.
 This job takes the signed mac app and uses fastlane to build and deploy to the App Store.

-Now that MacOS can run iOS apps, I hesitate to recommend using a job similar to this one.
+Now that [MacOS can run iOS apps](https://support.apple.com/guide/app-store/iphone-ipad-apps-mac-apple-silicon-fird2c7092da/mac), it's probably better to avoid the Mac App Store.
-Instead of providing additional details, I can only refer you to [the fastlane docs](https://docs.fastlane.tools/actions/appstore/).
+If you'd like additional details anyway, refer to the [fastlane docs](https://docs.fastlane.tools/actions/appstore/).

 ## Deploy to the App Store